 Bench Power Supply types

-Single vs. multi-channel bench power supply
+Single vs. multi-channel power supplies

-As the name might suggest, a single channel bench power supply has one output that can be controlled whereas a multiple channel power supply has two or more outputs.
+As the name might suggest, a single channel power supply has one output that can be controlled whereas a multiple channel power supply has two or more outputs.
 Multi-channel power supplies are typically used for developing devices with both digital and analog circuitry or bipolar circuitry.

-Bipolar vs. unipolar bench power supply
+Bipolar vs. unipolar power supplies

 A unipolar power supply is only able to source a positive voltage.
 An engineer can technically switch the leads attached to the power supply to source a negative voltage, but bipolar power supplies function in both the positive and negative voltage realms.
-Bipolar supplies are able to handle a wider variety of power applications, but they’re more expensive and complex to use, so many engineers choose a unipolar bench power supply for DC power applications.
+Bipolar supplies are able to handle a wider variety of power applications, but they’re more expensive and complex to use, so many engineers choose a unipolar power supply for DC power applications.

-Linear vs. switching bench power supply
+Linear vs. switching power supplies

-A linear power supply is able to deliver high-accuracy measurements with very little noise or signal interference.
+A linear power supply is able to deliver high-accuracy measurements with very low noise and little signal interference.
 However, they are typically heavier, larger in size and deliver less power with less efficiency.
 Switching power supplies, on the other hand, are more compact and deliver more power, but tend to have high-frequency noise and less accurate measurements.
 A switching power supply is often used when power density is an issue—as you can get significantly higher wattage with a low footprint—whereas a linear power supply is used when an application requires powering delicate analog circuitry.

 How to choose the right bench power supply